echeran/smile-of-murugan/webbook/chapter19.md

 for one or the other aspect of modern Tamil writing, but just because they are politically or otherwise influential (Rajagopalachari,
 K. Santhanam).

+[^critique-of-ambitious-collection]: There is a relatively very good collection of Tamil short stories, published by the Sahitya Akademi in 1959 under the editorship of the late A. Chidambaranatha Chettiar, entitled simply *Cirukataik kalaňciyam*.
+Why has not *this* short-story collection been translated *in* toto into English and published rather than The *Plough and* the *Stars*, is beyond my comprehension.

 However, even though not representative enough, this anthology may be used as a point de *départ* to discuss at least some